Hartwick Presidents Exhibit

 Margaret L. Drugovich 2008-Present

 President Drugovich was formerly vice president for Strategic Communication and University Enrollment at Ohio Wesleyan University in Delaware, Ohio.
 She started at Ohio Wesleyan in 1998, where she was responsible for new student recruitment and admissions, financial aid, and integrated university-wide communications.
 Under her leadership the college experienced growth in enrollment while maintaining the quality and diversity of the student body.
 A native of Geneva, Ohio, Drugovich earned her EDM (Executive Doctor of Management) from Case Western Reserve University, her A.M. in medical sociology from Brown University, and her B.A. in experimental psychology from Albertus Magnus College.
 President Drugovich took office July 1, 2008.
 Early in her tenure, President Drugovich presented a collective vision of Hartwick College—an Organizing Principle and Strategic Framework that together have increased Hartwick’s efficiency and effectiveness.
-Under her leadership, the College also launched its unique and innovative Three-Year Bachelor's Degree program in the fall of 2009.
 During her presidency, Hartwick has increased its visibility and reputation nationally as a leader in melding a high-quality liberal arts education with experiential learning opportunities.